 Such checkpoints are part of wider drunk driver deterrence programs typically initiated at the state level and enforced locally.
 Checkpoints or roadblocks are often identified by warning lights and signs with vehicles queued in lines for officers to check each one or a select number such as every fifth vehicle.

 Off-Hour and Holiday Checkpoints

 They’re usually set up at night, in the early morning hours, on weekends, and on select holidays when drinking rates spike.
-At certain times of the year they may be an extension of a federal drive sober or get pulled over campaign that kicks in around the Christmas-New Year season and again on major holidays such as Independence Day and Labor Day.
+At certain times of the year, they may be an extension of a federal drive sober or get pulled over a campaign that kicks in around the Christmas-New Year season and again on major holidays such as Independence Day and Labor Day.

 In 12 states sobriety checkpoints are not administered and may be prohibited by state law or by the Constitution.
-Indeed, in Texas such checkpoints are considered illegal based on the states interpretation of the US constitution.
+Indeed, in Texas, such checkpoints are considered illegal based on the states’ interpretation of the US constitution.

 How each state conducts sobriety checkpoints varies widely across the nation.
 Well take a look at various state laws as assembled by the Governors Highway Safety Association (GHSA) and conclude with legal guidance to help protect your rights after a sobriety checkpoint arrest.

 See Also — All About Sobriety Checkpoints

 The adjoining states of Arizona and California both allow sobriety checkpoints, but the frequency of roadblocks varies sharply.
 In Arizona, checkpoints are administered at least once per month.
 In California, the state conducts more than 2,500 checkpoints annually for an average of more than seven per day across the Golden State.

 Other states that parallel Arizona in frequency include New Jersey, Oklahoma, Tennessee, Nevada, Kansas, and Missouri where such tests are conducted once or twice per month.
 In Utah, roadblocks are set up about every other month.